nrfconnect/sdk-nrf/doc/nrf/protocols/thread/device_types.rst

      - Do not maintain a routing table and forward all their messages to the parent.
      - Rely on the parent to perform them.

-For additional information about Thread device types, see the documentation for `Device Types on OpenThread portal`_.
+For additional information about Thread device types, see the documentation for `Device Types in the OpenThread portal`_.

 .. _thread_types_ftd: